modmore/docs/en/01_Commerce/v1/50_Modules/Discounts/Coupons.md

 ## Coupon Management

-After the Coupons module has been enabled, a new top menu item _Coupons_ will be available.
+After the Coupons module has been enabled, a new top menu item _Discounts_ will be available.
 From there the menu offers you three distinct views:

-- **Active Coupons** shows all coupons that have an expiry date in the future, or no expiry date at all.
+- **Coupons** shows all coupons that have an expiry date in the future, or no expiry date at all.
 - **Expired Coupons** shows coupon codes with a set expiry date that is in the past.
 - **Coupon Usage** shows a chronological list of when coupon codes were used, and how much the total calculated discount was for that order.